TEDxCornell/temp-site/design-plan/design-journey.md

 Goal 2: Easily access information about club via website.

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - Information should easy to find.
 We will put all main content in the middle of pages with accurate labels and design choices that group similar information together.
+We will also make the navbar easy to follow.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - People come to this website to look for information about the club or speakers but it wouldn't be good for users if all this information is hard to find.
 Therefore it is our goal to make the information easily accessible and intuitive.